jamalabdi2/jamalabdi2/README.md

 ### Hi there 👋

+My name is Jumale Abdi, commonly referred to as Jamal.
+I am a computer science student interested in full-stack web application development and deep learning.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my website, integrating blogs and projects to display using the MERN stack, Docker, and AWS.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Nginx, CI/CD, Linux, and Generative Adversarial Networks.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...